N02775223/ELSpring2017/code/Readme.md

 Run.sh -Enter information related to your local MySQL database Wyvern.sh -/home/New Paltz Account/WWW <<< "put /home/pi/Local Directory/Log.sql"
-Wyvern2.sh -Enter information related to your remote MySQL database Once enter in all the required information type in- ./Expect.exp
+Wyvern2.sh -Enter information related to your remote MySQL database index.php -Enter information related to your local and remote server Once enter in all the required information type in- ./Expect.exp
 ```
 The script should now be running and inserting the MySQL database to your remote webserver

 WARNING: Sometimes these scripts will crash and possibly reveal the password that you entered.
 Please use extreme caution when using these scripts in a public setting.

+If everything goes well then you have succesfully setup your very own temperature sensor environment.